berlinonline/ckan_metadata_updater/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p PATCH, --patch PATCH
+  -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                        Path to the JSON file containing the new (partial) metadata.
-Default is `metadata/dataset.json`.
-  -c CONFIG, --config CONFIG
-                        Path to the JSON file containing the settings for connecting to CKAN.
-Default is `conf/ckan_settings.json`.
+                        Path to the JSON file containing all settings.
+Default is `conf/ckan_updater.json`.
   -d DATE, --date DATE  The date to be used as `date_updated`.
 Default is today.
 ```

-If patch metadata and config file are present at the default locations, `metadata_updater` can be run without any arguments:
+If the config file is present at the default location, `metadata_updater` can be run without any arguments:

 ```
 (updater) berlin_dataportal_usage % metadata_updater